fredhutchio/tfcb_2019/homeworks/homework01/README.md

 This homework will assess your ability to use GitHub, organize projects, and apply tidy data principles, and represents content covered in lectures 01-03.
 You will also have the opportunity to familiarize yourself with GitHub Classroom, through which you will submit homework assignments for the duration of the course.

 At the end of this assignment, you will have two public repositories.
 One repository (`tfcb-homework01`) will be a revision of `messy-project-directory/`, following the instructions below, and will be located in your own GitHub account.
-The second repository (prefixed with `homework01`) will belong to the GitHub organization set up specifically for homework collection.
+The second repository (prefixed with `homework01`) will belong to the GitHub organization set up specifically for homework collection; this repository will be automatically set up after you accept the invitation (from clicking the link sent via email).
 The second repository will contain a separate copy of this file that you will modify for your homework submission.
 Your answers will replace the lines specified in _italics_ below.

 ## Problem 1